TerriaJS/TerriaMap/README.md

 * The Magda gateway will proxy the Terria Map server.
 * Terria Map website domain names (e.g. demo1.terria.magda and demo2.terria.magda) are different from Magda gateway and Terria Map servers (e.g. localhost).
-* A customised website configuration data can be retrieved or updated via Magda gateway (NOT via the Terria Map server).
+* A customised website configuration data can be created, deleted, retrieved, patched or updated via Magda gateway.
 * All Terria Map website domain names will be resolved to the Magda gateway.
 That is, the Terria Map server is behind the Magda gateway.

 ## Local development instructions
 ### Build Magda-backed TerriaMap
 #### Define environment variables
 By default, a TerriaMap server is built by using config file [wwwroot/config.json](wwwroot/config) and serves contents in directory wwwroot.
 To build a TerriaMap using Magda as a backend, please create file ".env" in the root directory, adding the following line in the file:
 ```
 MAGDA=true
 ```